-Physical therapists should have the ability to articulate and exchange knowledge, to seek additional knowledge and skills, and they should have the ability and desire to remain open to input from and collaboration with other health care professionals.
+Physical therapists should have the ability to articulate and exchange knowledge and to seek additional knowledge and skills; and they should have the ability and desire to remain open to input from and collaboration with other health care professionals.
 They should value collaboration and communication in a spirit of mutual collegiality among health care providers and view these as essential to meeting the health care needs of society.

-A physical therapy professional education program prepares physical therapy generalists but provides graduates with the tools which enable them to develop specially expertise through the application of critical thinking and problem solving skills and a holistic approach to health care.
+A physical therapy professional education program not only prepares physical therapy generalists but also provides graduates with the tools that enable them to develop specialty expertise through the application of critical thinking and problem solving skills and a holistic approach to health care.